ECMT-680-Financial-Econometrics/DID-ML-Enhanced/README.md

 - `StateMinimumWage_Changes.xlsx`: Contains the historical data on changes to the minimum wage across various states in the United States and employment rate.

--`DID_GROUP_project (1).ipynb`: Replication code, contains the replication method in Python for Figure 2 in the cited paper.
+- `DID_GROUP_project (1).ipynb`: Replication code, contains the replication method in Python for Figure 2 in the cited paper.

 - `Double Lasso Enhance DiD.ipynb`: Enhancement code, contains the Double-Lasso method, regression model, and data visualization.